william-clift/mwi-benchmark-wcc/README.md

 <phone number>

 # code test
 See the attached HTML file.
 I used Bootstrap, which is the framework I know best, although I'm familiar with plain HTML and CSS as well.
 My knowledge of JavaScript and PHP is pretty minimal (I've started introductory courses on Codecademy for each), so I definitely didn't do the puzzle correctly.
-Given some time, though, I'm sure I could learn them.
+I can declare a variable with the best of 'em, though!
+Given some time, I'm sure I could learn them.